Latest Winning Numbers:

 I received an email or phone call saying that I have won Mega Millions.
 Is it legitimate?

-If you have not already purchased a Mega Millions® ticket from a participating lottery, then this is a scam.
+If you have not already purchased a Mega Millions® ticket from a participating lottery, this is a scam.
 You can’t win any legitimate lottery if you didn’t buy a ticket.

 These scams all have one thing in common: They try to trick you into sending them money or personal information by claiming that you have won a large lottery prize.
 The crooks usually try to get you to wire money for “taxes” or “fees,” or may try to get you to provide them with a bank account number, which they will then clean out.